 Our businesses, governments and social institutions are all collections of data.
-The use and control this data is what makes civilization.
-Historically, most transactions were of a physical nature.
-Today, the greatest creator of wealth is digital.
+The use and control of this data is what makes civilization.
+In the past most value transfer in society was physical.
+Today that value is digital.

-The important difference between virtual and physical is the cost of replication.
-With a few keystrokes we can duplicate nearly any virtual asset.
-The change in value of a digital asset depends on who has access and control of its use.
+The important difference between the virtual and physical is the cost of replication.
+With a few keystrokes we can duplicate nearly any digital asset.
+The value of a digital asset depends on who has access and control of its use.
 Recent development of privacy enhancing technology and non fungible tokens can now allow us to share digital assets while controlling their use and distribution.

-We have outgrown our ability to understand the vast quantities of data we produce as a digital society has surpassed our ability to interpret.
+The quantities of data we produce as a digital society has surpassed our ability to interpret.
 This has led to the creation of machine learning and artificial intelligence.
 These algorithms can parse our data, separating signal from noise.
 The value of these predictive results are the most valuable digital assets, as they allow us to peer into the future.

-There are now technology stacks that can enable this functionality.
-First is a set of privacy protocols that allows the data provider to give access to their asset, while granularly controlling its use and replication.
-The second is using a blockchain, to control access and to provide a trusted ledger of transactions between the parties.
+There are now technology stacks that enable this functionality.
+First is a set of Privacy Enhancing Technologies, PET’s, that allows the data provider to give access to their assets, while granularly controlling its use and replication.
+The second is using NFT’s and blockchain technology, to control access and to provide a trusted record of transactions between the parties.

-The missing component is a matchmaking system to allow members of the value chain to collaborate and receive financial remuneration for developing new AI models while giving customers easy, trusted access.
+The missing component is a system that allows all members of the AI value chain to meet, collaborate and monetize their efforts.

 ai.market provides that service.
 A system where numerous private data stores are accessible using privacy preserving technology.
-AI creators can offer a percentage of the revenue, to be derived from their models, to the providers of the data and other value contributors of the model creation. ai.market provides the tools, access and the distribution of funds.
+AI creators can offer a percentage of the revenue derived from their models, to the providers of the data and other value contributors of the model creation. ai.market provides the tools, access and the distribution of funds.

 Each data set is listed in a standard format that can be easily identified.
 We provide this from the ai.market homepage and allow it to be searched using an internal or external search engine.

-The second is a standard set of records that provide the format and all necessary details to create a machine learning algorithm.
-A comment and reputation system will allow you to view what others experience with this source of data has been and their respective qualifications.
+The second is a standard set of records, that provide the format and all necessary details to create a machine learning algorithm.
+A comment and reputation system will allow you to view what others experience with this source of data has been and their respective qualifications.acy Enhancing Technologies (PETs).

 The final is the mechanism by which payment for access to the data source, can be automated and called upon demand.
 The automation includes a token that acts as an API call.
 Use of the token provides a blockchain based record of all transactions.
 This is an immutable record and is available to buyer and seller and regulatory parties.
 This API token enforces the permissions defined by the data provider and protects the resource from duplication or abuse.